IkuroMaira/vanessa-yann-wedding/README.md

 ### About

 Bilingual website created to celebrate Vanessa and Yann's wedding.
-This project unfolds in three main phases, offering an interactive experience to guests.
+This project unfolds in three main phases.
+You can view the site online [here](https://yannessa.fr/).

 ### Features